robinelfrink/debian-joggler/README.md

   Enable the `gma500_gfx` module to get accelerated graphics.
 You need a patched kernel for this.

+* `usetarball=true`

+  Use a tarball (`packages.tgz`) to extract packages from, instead of downloading them.
+If the tarball does not exist, it will be created first.

 ## Write to USB stick